Nursing Home Abuse Lawyers & Lawsuits: The Definitive Guide

 When you forget to water the flowers one day or you decide to wait another day on your oil change, chances are your belongings will be OK, but when nursing home staff neglect patients like property, the consequences can be deadly.
 Flowers may droop when they haven’t been watered and your car may not run as smooth after a week without maintenance, but when you neglect a human being, symptoms are much more severe.

-5. When You Know its Physical Abuse: Suspicious Nursing Home Abuse Stories
+5. When its Physical Abuse: Shocking Nursing Home Abuse Stories

 In an article from the CDC, data shows the “unintentional” deaths of adults 65+ in slip and fall accidents have consistently escalated since 2005, increasing more than 70%.
 Whether or not these slip and fall incidents are truly the results of accidents or more heinous motives cannot be decided here, but it’s alarming to see the numbers are mercilessly growing.
 Nursing the elderly back to health is important for prolonging their time on Earth, but when the opposite happens, their lives can be cut short.
 It would not be surprising to think nursing home physical abuse could be responsible for the previous numbers, as abuse comes in many forms in and outside of Wisconsin: